scylladb/scylla-cloud-getting-started/docs/nodejs.md

     await cluster.shutdown()
 }
 ```
-After inserted, let's query for the ID and see the results:
+After the data gets inserted, query all columns and filter by the ID:
 ```
 scylla@cqlsh:media_player> select * from songs where id = d754f8d5-e037-4898-af75-44587b9cc424;